PMET-public/module-data-install/README.md

 Product attribute configurations can be complex.
 The purpose of this file is to address the most common settings.
 All settings are supported using database column names and values.

-> Out of Scope: Swatches
+> Out of Scope: Swatches, translations of attribute options

 *Columns*